wyola/CM_3070_final_project/README.md

 AnimalAllies is a web application that connects people with animal welfare organizations, enabling reporting of animal abuse, finding and supporting NGOs.

+Application was built as Final Project for BSc Computer Science degree at Goldsmiths, University of London.

 ## Project Structure

 - `frontend/` - React + TypeScript + Vite application